 Eric W. Bruenner

 Mr. Bruenner has lectured extensively on various aspects of financial transactions.
 From 1983 to 1985, he taught Business Law I as an adjunct professor at New York University School of Business and Public Administration.
 Mr. Bruenner is a member of the American Bar Association.
-He is admitted to practice in New York and New Jersey.

-As an associate, Mr. Bruenner was sponsored by the firm to attend the Parker School of Foreign and Comparative Law at Columbia University in 1976.
+Early in his career, Mr. Bruenner was sponsored by the firm to attend the Parker School of Foreign and Comparative Law at Columbia University in 1976.

 ERIC W. BRUENNER